quora1/NaturalLanguageProcessing/README.md

 Building of the word-predicting-tool consisted of the following steps:
 ##############################################

-1.Loading and dompiling the data
+1.Loading and compiling the data
 2.Pre-processing the data
 3.Computation of n-grams
 4.Setting up a function that uses n-grams to predict next word